MorningStar969/COP2664-1-Lesson-3-Programming-Exercise-3-1/README.md

 // This program is used to determine the amount a driver has to pay for a speeding ticket depending on the speed they were going and the speed limit.

+// This program is used to determine the amount a driver has to pay for a speeding ticket depending on the speed they were going and the speed limit.

 import Foundation // Imports the Foundation library var speedLimit = 50 // Sets the speed limit to 50 var drivingSpeed = 60 // Sets the driving speed to 60